-Only in 1947 Powell (as well as Perkins) found Yukawa's pion in cosmic rays.
-They took their photographic emulsions to mountain tops to study the contents of cosmic rays (see Fig. i.4).
-(In a cosmic ray event a cosmic proton scatters with high energy on an atmospheric nucleon and produces many secondary particles.)
+Only in 1947 Powell and Perkins found Yukawa's pion in cosmic rays.
+They took photographic emulsion plates to mountain tops to study the contents of cosmic rays (see Fig. i.4).
+In a cosmic ray event a cosmic proton scatters with high energy on an atmospheric nucleon and produces many secondary particles.
 Pions produced in the atmosphere decay long before they reach sea level, which is why they had not been observed before.